-If you’re a homeowner in California with equity in your home, a home equity loan may allow you to deduct the interest paid on the loan when you use the funds to improve your home1.
+If you’re a homeowner in California with equity in your home, a home equity loan may allow you to deduct the interest paid on the loan when you use the funds to improve your home.1

-It’s important to note that the $750,000 limit applies to your total debt on all the properties you own3.
-So, if you owe $400,000 on your primary home in San Francisco and owe $350,000 on a vacation home in Los Angeles, you may get a property tax deduction in California on the entire amount.
-However, if your primary home is $750,000 and your vacation home is $350,000, the tax break will only be applicable on $750,000.
-In this example, you wouldn’t be able to get a California property tax deduction on your vacation home.
+It’s important to note that the limits apply to your total debt on all the properties you own.1 For example, if you owe $400,000 on your primary home in San Francisco and owe $350,000 on a vacation home in Los Angeles, you may get a mortgage interest deduction in California on the entire amount, unless you are married filing separately.
+In that case, the limit of $375,000 would apply.